Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 `global_var` in line (1) is defined in _global scope_, known and mutable throughout the entire program, so handle it carefully!.
 In line (2) we see a #char literal in a variable f, which has type s64.
+In line (2B) we see a variable varv of type void, which also prints out void.

 >Schematically:
 >  ::	defines a constant